pestrela/music/traktor/README.md

   Pressing twice the same pad mode cycles the top 2 sub-pages of that pad mode.
 This is way the reloop Elite mixer works.
   I’ve got even more stuff on the secondary pad modes, accessible with a shift+mode.

+* C) two USB ports.
+This is crucial for seamless handovers between DJs; and for safety of connecting a backup laptop ready at any time.

-* C) jogFX combos on the jogs.
+* D) jogFX combos on the jogs.
 Please see them in my demo videos (eg 6:32 of https://www.youtube.com/watch?v=h9tQZEHr8hk&t=392s ).
   This is turnkey in my mapping, i’m not familiar if they have it on the S4mk3 (it was present for sure on the S4MK1 DJTT mappings)

-* D) beatFx in the correct place of the mixer (lower right corner = right hand of the DJ), with a FX selector knob to select the effect by name
+* E) beatFx in the correct place of the mixer (lower right corner = right hand of the DJ), with a FX selector knob to select the effect by name

-* E) more inputs and outputs, microphones etc. In particular, the mixer has a full FX suite for any external inputs (colorFX + beatFX)
+* F) more inputs and outputs, microphones etc. In particular, the mixer has a full FX suite for any external inputs (colorFX + beatFX)

 Note: the S4mk3 is a fantastic controller - I have recommended it to several people before.
 In particular the loop/beatjump encoders implementation is the gold standard for that.
 The overall integration is better, of course, which is a plus if you prefer plug-and-play vs customization.